phoenix125/7dtdServerUpdateUtility/readme.txt

-7dtdServerUtility - A Utility To Keep Your 7 days To Die Dedicated Server updated (and schedule server restarts, download and install new server files, and more!)
+7dtdServerUtility - A Utility to Keep Your 7 days To Die Dedicated Server updated (and schedule server restarts, download and install new server files, and more!)
-- Latest version: 7dtdServerUtility_v1.4.1 (2018-12-22)
+- Latest version: 7dtdServerUtility_v1.5 (2018-12-23)
 - By Phoenix125 | http://www.Phoenix125.com | http://discord.gg/EU7pzPs | kim@kim125.com
 - Based on Dateranoth's ConanExilesServerUtility-3.2.3 and 7dServerUtility | https://gamercide.org/